Kusumanjali-Nainole/FIRST_APP/README.md

-**TASK**: Creating and Developing a Single Page Web Application \
+**TASK**: Creating and Developing a Single Page Web Application.

 **Abstract:** This document describes how to create and develop a single-page web application with the required tools and technologies.
-The application includes creating and developing a home page and a login page. \
+The application includes creating and developing a home page and a login page.

 **Functional Requirements:**
 --> The application must display a home page with sections such as About, services, contact details and log in.